dojo/docs/dojox/app/View.rst

 Normally, when using a BorderContainer, one would also have a data-app-constraint="center" section.
 In the case of a View however, the "center" region will be applied to the currently active view (the current tab for example).

-The application can also provide view definition modules to implement the View lifecyle APIs (like init(), destroy(),...).
+The application can also provide view definition modules to implement the View lifecycle APIs (like init(), destroy(),...).
 This module can act as a view controller, synchronizing the data between the model and the view.

 For example: